gardener-attic/component-spec/doc/proposal/03-component-repository.md

-**Description**: If the *Component Repository* supports the [Open Container Initiative Distribution Specification] (https://github.com/opencontainers/distribution-spec/blob/main/spec.md) and provides a spec conforming endpoint for local OCI artefacts, it is possible that these are accessible by another external name, e.g. if you implement a solution where several *Component Repositories* on top of one OCI registry.
+**Description**: If the *Component Repository* supports the [Open Container Initiative Distribution Specification] (https://github.com/opencontainers/distribution-spec/blob/main/spec.md) and provides a spec conforming endpoint for local OCI artefacts, it is possible that these are accessible by another external name, e.g. if you implement a solution where several *Component Repositories* on top of only one OCI registry.

-Providing the ociArtefactName, this method returns the external name.
+Providing the ociArtefactName, i.e. the name for the local OCI artefact, this method returns the external name.

 The external name needs not to be the same as *ociArtefactName*, but it is recommended that *ociArtefactName* is a suffix of the external name.